 French Bull Dogs -

-A Gentle Little Frenchie!
+A Smart Little Frenchie!

 French bulldog puppy sitting

-As time went on the breed gained recognition which ultimately led to the formation of the French Bull Dog Club Of America founded in 1897.
+As time went on the breed gained significant recognition which ultimately led to the formation of the French Bull Dog Club Of America founded in 1897.

 A major surge in popularity followed an event in New York, hosted by the club to showcase the breed.